0x100/liquibase-backup-spring-boot-starter/README.md

 </dependency>
 ```

-3. Configure the Backuper .
-Sample config:
+3. Add a config in your application.yaml (or application.properties) file.
+Sample YAML-config:
 ```yaml
 backup:
   enabled: true